Nurdiansyah

-Nur Diansyah (born 18 December 1998) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Madura United.
+Nurdiansyah (also Nur Diansyah, born 18 December 1998) is an Indonesian professional footballer who plays as a centre-back for Championship club Semen Padang.

 Club career

 Borneo F.C.
 Samarinda

-In 2017, Nur Diansyah signed a contract with Liga 1 club Borneo Samarinda.
-He made his debut on 4 August 2019 in a match against PSS Sleman.
+In 2017, Nurdiansyah signed for Liga 1 club Borneo Samarinda.
+He made his debut on 4 August 2019 against PSS Sleman.
 On 4 August 2019, Nur Diansyah scored his first goal for Borneo against PSS Sleman in the 71st minute at the Segiri Stadium, Samarinda.

 Persika Karawang (loan)

 He was signed for Persika Karawang to play in Liga 2 in the 2018 season, on loan from Borneo Samarinda.

 Arema F.C.

 He was signed for Arema to play in Liga 1 in the 2020 season.
 Nur Diansyah made his debut on 2 March 2020 in a match against TIRA-Persikabo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.